joshrands/adhoc-routing-framework/README.md

 sudo ./waf install
 ```

-The CSM custom adhoc-routing module should now be successfully build and installed on your system.
-To test this, run the following example from inside the ns-3.28 directory:
+The CSM custom adhoc-routing module should now be successfully built and installed on your system.
+To test this, run the following example from inside the ns-3.28 directory.
+You should see a window pop up with a bunch of nodes communicating using the CSM adhoc-routing module.

 ```bash
 ./waf --run adhoc-example --vis